In my first three days of selling items on Facebook Marketplace, I pocketed over $300. By the end of week two, that number crossed $700.

 You can post up to 10 photos per item.
 Once uploaded, drag each photo right or left to change the order that it appears in your listing.
 Be sure to put the “best” one in the very first position (far left).

-BONUS TIPS: Zoom in close on the item.
-Include your hand holding the item whenever possible — because people relate more to “people” than “things.”
-(Pictures of just “things” are very cold.
-Pictures with some part of a person in them make it easier for potential buyers to picture themselves in relation to that item.)
-Also, don’t include any items in the photo that are NOT included in the sale of this item.
+BONUS TIP:Â Zoom in close on the item.
+It’s okay to include your hand holding the item or your finger pointing to something important in the photo.
+But don’t include any items in the photo that are NOT included in the sale of this item.
 Otherwise, the buyer will balk, claiming that they thought they also got the other item(s) that appeared in the same picture.

 Tip #15 – In the product description, always try to tell a very short but very personal story about how you used this item… and why you’re selling it.